askpng/pbuild/README.md

 - `fastfetch` because I like having it on my host system
 - `fish` as it's what I prefer
 - `firewall-config` for point-and-click firewall management
-- `gnome-boxes` installed on host for UEFI (Flatpak Boxes doesn't offer UEFI)
-- `gnome-extensions-app` for easier management
 - `igt-gpu-tools` to monitor GPU use
-- `make`, just in case!
 - `pulseaudio-utils`
+- `rsms-inter-fonts` because it's lovely
+- `thefuck` so I can give a fuck
 - `wl-clipboard`

 Removed packages:
-- `firefox` and `firefox-langpacks` as I prefer the Flatpak version
+- `firefox` and `firefox-langpacks` - I prefer the Flatpak version
 - `gnome-software-rpm-ostree`
 - `gnome-tour`
 - `yelp`